(click on "TRAILING-EDGE" to return to the main menu)

 .

-Bob Ragen (right) and Carl Herendeen (left) on June 14, 1977 holding a framed cover page of one of their several joint U.S. patents (Bob as lead author), while at Xerox.
-Carl was a brilliant logic designer who was on Bob's design team for the Friden EC-130 going back to the very beginning.
-In earlier photographs in the Robert A. Ragen Archive, during the development of the Friden EC-130, Carl is not sporting a beard.
+Bob Ragen (right), 48, and Carl Herendeen (left) on June 14, 1977 holding a framed cover page of one of their several joint U.S. patents (Bob as lead author), while at Xerox.
+Carl was a remarkably brilliant logic designer who was on Bob's design team for the Friden EC-130 going back to the first EDTC-1 prototype.
+In earlier photographs found in the Robert A. Ragen Archive, during the development of the Friden EC-130, Carl is not sporting a beard.
 This particular patent is: 4029190US.
-Carl is shown here giving the memorial to Bob.
-Bob taped this photograph inside the frame on the lower-left (see photos below).
+Carl is shown here with Bob sharing the memorial.
+Bob taped this photograph inside the frame (shown in the photograph) on the lower-left (see additional photos further down).

 .